adyork/2020-05-21-WHOI-Python-online/index.md

 These are not required materials but they are useful for reference.
 <ul>
 <li><a href="http://www.qa-distiller.com/files/CheatSheet.pdf">Regular Expression Cheat Sheet (PDF)</a> from qa-distiller.com.
 If you have access to a printer it would be useful to print this for reference during the workshop.</li>
 <li>More detailed <a href="https://cheatography.com/davechild/cheat-sheets/regular-expressions/pdf_bw/">Regular Expression Cheat Sheet (PDF)</a> by Dave Child from <a href="https://cheatography.com/davechild/cheat-sheets/regular-expressions/">Regex page on cheatography.com</a>.
-This cheat sheet has more detail than you will need in this workshop but would be useful as a reference after the workshop.</li>
+This cheat sheet has more detail than you will need in this workshop.</li>
 </ul>
 <p>